Money Saving Tips For Your Pool You Can Use Right Now

 9. Keep The Pump & Skimmer Basket Cleaned Out

 An easy way for your pool's pump motor to wear out and overheat is to NOT clean the baskets.
 Clogged baskets will cause your pump motor to work harder.
 The pool filter can become compromised and the water will not be filtered properly.
-Leaves and debris get caught in the skimmer and pump baskets.
+Leaves and debris get caught in the pump and skimmer baskets.
 That's what they are there for, but, baskets with leaves and debris will also use up the chlorine, increasing its demand.

 By cleaning the basket out, the pool pump will be allowed to run more efficiently and at a maximum flow rate.
 The skimmer basket is the first line of defense for removing debris from your pool, so clean it once per week, or when your pool demands it.
 The pump pot basket catches leaves and debris as well, so check that every so often.